Best practices for writing Dockerfiles

 Here’s an example from the

-During the process of building an image Docker steps through the
+When building an image, Docker steps through the instructions in your

 option on the